wstaffordp/sort-a-stable/README.md

 # Sort A Stable

-A fast, in-place, non-auxiliary sorting algorithm that preserves original sort order context.
+It's a fast, in-place, non-auxiliary, stable sorting algorithm.

 `sort_a_stable_ascending()` and `sort_a_stable_descending()` are the stable sorting functions that sort elements in either ascending or descending order while preserving original sort order context.